smarter-sh/community/governance.md

 ### Subprojects

 Specific work efforts within SIGs are divided into **subprojects**.
-Every part of the Kubernetes code and documentation must be owned by some subproject.
+Every part of the Smarter code and documentation must be owned by some subproject.
 Some SIGs may have a single subproject, but many SIGs have multiple significant subprojects with distinct (though sometimes overlapping) sets of contributors and [owners], who act as